smapiot/piral/docs/questions/pilet-api.md

 ));
 ```

 The HOC injects a prop called `data` holding the result of the promise.
-The promise is lazy loaded - only when the component needs to be rendered.
+The promise is lazy-loaded - only when the component needs to be rendered.

 ---------------------------------------

 ## How to update the createConnector?

 The `createConnector` function also accepts an object for creating a data feed connector.
-This object declares the three sections:
+This object declares three sections:

 - `initialize` when the data should be first gathered (usually an HTTP request)
 - `connect` to start listening for data changes (usually an active WebSocket connection)
 - `update` to set how the data change should affect the current data state

-All in all this can be thought of as an implicit / already created reducer.
+All in all, this can be thought of as an implicit/already created reducer.

 ```ts
 const connect = createConnector({